A Night at Gatsby's AR

 I'm going to tell you something about my life.

-Unlike virtual reality which completely immerses the viewer in a totally digital world but requires a somewhat bulky headset, augmented reality imagery can be seen as part of the real world through AR glasses, smartphones or tablets.
-Not limited to superimposing 2D data and images over the physical world, AR can create 3D objects with full-motion and spatial audio that are anchored in the physical world and can be walked up to and around.
+Unlike virtual reality which completely immerses the viewer in a totally digital world but requires a somewhat bulky headset, augmented reality media can be seen as part of the real world through AR glasses, smartphones or tablets.
+Not limited to superimposing 2D data and images over the physical world, AR can create 3D holographic objects with full-motion and spatial audio that are anchored in the physical world and can be walked up to and around.

 Gatsby's AR Production

-The middle image illustrates a common four-step AR production process.
+The top image below illustrates a common four-step AR production process.
 The human actor with outstretched arms is mapped into an articulated digital skeleton that has over 90 flexible head, face, arm, hand, torso, leg, and foot joints.
 The skeleton is imported into a robot mesh which is a volumetric representation of the actor’s body.
 A photorealistic 3D model of the tuxedo-wearing actor is created from a complete 360° set of overlapping digital photographs and the resulting digital “skin” is mapped onto the robot mesh.

 A Night at Gatsby's AR Script